 Whichever way you choose, just make sure you are buying something that won’t stretch your budget and push you down the lane of worrying instead of enjoying your bike.

-Giant bikes are adventure and fun-seeking machines: They can be put through all unimaginable situations—mud, dirt, rough roads, mountains, and swamps.
+Giant bikes are adventure and fun-seeking machines: They can be put through unimaginable situations—mud, dirt, rough roads, mountains, and swamps.
 So, you should expect your bike to break down someday.

 The best approach, in my opinion, for avoiding spending a lot on maintaining your bike is to choose a very strong one that possesses enviable features.
 And getting a bike with all-year-round warranties can also lift the burden of repairing or maintaining your bike.